djhedges/exit_speed/README.md

 ### FXOS8700 & FXAS21002

-A FXOS8700 accelerometer is used to measure the g forces experienced by the car.
+A FXOS8700 accelerometer is used to measure the G forces experienced by the car.
 Calibration was done following the Sparkfun guide to set the min/max values.
 Historically a ADXL345 was used but the FXOS8700 was supposedly more accurate and also contained a FXAS21002 Gyroscope.
-The Gyroscope data was nearly as interesting as I thought it would be. https://learn.sparkfun.com/tutorials/adxl345-hookup-guide#calibration
+The Gyroscope data was not nearly as interesting as I thought it would be. https://learn.sparkfun.com/tutorials/adxl345-hookup-guide#calibration

 ### UBlox 8